DTJF/libpruio/src/doc/_1_features.md

 # ADC # {#SecAdc}

-In all run modi (IO, RB and MM) Analog Digital Converted input can get sampled by the ::AdcUdt member functions, controling the Touch Screen Controler and Analog to Digital Converter SubSystem (TSC_ADC_SS).
+In all run modes (IO, RB and MM) Analog Digital Converted input can get sampled by the ::AdcUdt member functions, controling the Touch Screen Controler and Analog to Digital Converter SubSystem (TSC_ADC_SS).
 It samples analog data on eight input lines (AIN-0 to AIN-7).